Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 ### 2. Backend Access Control

-- **Regional Access**: Should the use case have access to all backend AI services or be restricted to specific regions?
-- **Backend Selection**: Which backends should be allowed for this product (used to restrict traffic to specific regions)?
+- **Regional Access**: Should the use case have access to all available backend AI services or be restricted to specific backends (used to restrict traffic to specific regions)?

 ### 3. Multi-Service AI Requirements

+Standard recommendation is to create single APIM product for each AI service that a use case requires, but in some cases it may be necessary to combine multiple AI services into a single product.
+This is especially true for complex use cases that require orchestration of multiple AI services to deliver end-to-end functionality.

+>**NOTE:** Consider only this section if your use case requires multiple AI services to work together.
+If the use case only requires a single AI service or if you will be creating separate APIM products for the different AI services required, you can skip this section and focus on the other decision areas.

 - **Service Composition**: What combination of AI services does this use case require?
   - OpenAI models (GPT-4o, GPT-4, GPT-3.5 Turbo)